cjqzhao/grpc-codelabs/codelabs/grpc-rust-getting-started/README.md

 environment variable that is set by cargo.
 For our example, this means you can find the generated code in a path similar to `target/debug/build/routeguide/out/routeguide.rs`.

-You can learn more about `build.rs` and the `OUT_DIR` environment variable in the [cargo book].

-We can use Tonic's `include_proto` macro to bring the generated code into scope:
+We can use gRPC's `include_proto` macro to bring the generated code into scope:

 ```rust
 pub mod routeguide {